flet-dev/website/docs/controls/row.md

 For example, `MainAxisAlignment.START`, the default, places the children on the left of a Row.

-Property value is `MainAxisAlignment` with the following values:
+Property value is `MainAxisAlignment` enum with the following values:

 * `START` (default)
 * `END`